Property law: Rights in rem and in personam

-Classification

-Property law is characterised by a great deal of historical continuity and technical terminology.
-The basic distinction in common law systems is between real property (land) and personal property (chattels).

-Before the mid-19th century, the principles governing the transfer of real property and personal property on an intestacy were quite different.
-Though this dichotomy does not have the same significance anymore, the distinction is still fundamental because of the essential differences between the two categories.
-An obvious example is the fact that land is immovable, and thus the rules that govern its use must differ.
-A further reason for the distinction is that legislation is often drafted employing the traditional terminology.
+Movable and immovable property

 The division of land and chattels has been criticised as being not satisfactory as a basis for categorising the principles of property law since it concentrates attention not on the proprietary interests themselves but on the objects of those interests.
 Moreover, in the case of fixtures, chattels which are affixed to or placed on land may become part of the land.